 You will be asked to hold your breath and be very still while the image is being taken, and you may be asked to stay still in an awkward position for a few minutes.

 You should tell your physician and the technologist if you think you may be pregnant.

 Some diagnostic X-rays require an injection of contrast material or a special dye.
 The amount of time your procedure will take depends upon the type of procedure.
 Times will vary according to the type of procedure you are having.
 For example, most diagnostic X-rays last 5 to 15 minutes while a small bowel procedure can last several hours.

 After Your Diagnostic X-ray

 A radiologist who is specially trained in reviewing your images will promptly analyze your images and provide a report to your physician about the findings of your diagnostic X-rays.
-Your physician will share the results with you.
+Your physician referring or ordering will share the results with you.

 Scheduling and Directions

 Your physician may contact DeKalb Medical to schedule your diagnostic X-ray or fluoroscopy test for you or you may be asked to schedule your own procedure.
 If you need to schedule your own procedure, call 404.501.SCHD.
 For some X-rays, you may walk into the facility with your physician’s orders for the test without an appointment.

 If your X-ray will be performed at the Diagnostic Imaging Center at DeKalb Medical at North Decatur,

 - From North Decatur Road, enter the hospital campus via Wash Lively Road.